frgomes/latextaglet/README.txt

 contain UML diagrams and mathematical formulas.

-In your documentation, add tags like "latex", "latex$" and "latex[" in order to embed mathematical formulas.
+In your documentation, add tags like "latex(", "latex$" and "latex[" in order to embed mathematical formulas.
 Have a look at JQuantLib sources in order to see how it works.

+latex	inserts equations in a block

+latex[	inserts equations in a block

+latex$	inserts inline equations

 links:
     http://www.jquantlib.org